Every donation makes a difference.

 Every single koala that is released from the Friends of the Koala Hospital will be vaccinated, giving them extra protection from this often fatal disease.

-Hundreds of koalas could be saved each year if we were able to stop chlamydia infecting the population.
+Hundreds of koalas could be saved each year if we were able to stop chlamydia from infecting the population.
 By donating to this vaccination program to protect koalas you will provide a vital contribution to helping us save this endangered species.